XueshiQiao/WWDC_2014_Video_Subtitle/README.md

 (https://github.com/qiaoxueshi/WWDC_2013_Video_Subtitle), click [here]
 (https://github.com/qiaoxueshi/WWDC_2013_Video_Subtitle)

-These subtitle contents are provided by Apple, the original file is `Webvtt` format which is not a most frequently used format, so I fetch them from Apple website, then combine and translate them to `srt` format which is supported by most of video players.
+These subtitle contents are provided by Apple, the original files are `Webvtt` format which is not a most frequently used format, so I fetch them from Apple website, then combine and translate them to `srt` format which is supported by most of video players.

 You may find some files are blank, because Apple havn't provided the webvtt format file for them yet.
 Once I find they are ready, I will put them here.